What to Expect

 - Mobile & charger

-In the Dolomites, you will encounter alpine trek conditions that vary from well-defined treks to gravel to rocky terrain.
+The TMB is an alpine trek and its conditions vary from well-defined treks to gravel to rocky terrain.
 Unless you are a very experienced trekker or trail runner we highly recommend wearing walking boots with ankle support on the trek to prevent you from any injuries.

 A Note On Your Daypack